cwong621/MICB475_24W1_Team1/README.md

    - DESEQ gives a lot of hits
       - tried ANCOM, not sure about parameters: structural zeros?
       - ALDEx2?
 Zicoseq?
+   - Taxa bar plots do not seem to show much of interest based on our two response columns - is there anything more that can be done?

 ## Tuesday October 29 Meeting Agenda/Minutes
 1. Last week: made phyloseq object